 - Minimum cumulative GPA of at least 2.5.

 Students should contact the Linguistics Director when ready to declare the major.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.

-To declare a major in linguistics, students must have completed the introductory course (LING 201 or ENG 370 or TESL 401 or ANTH 247 or HNRS 217) with a grade of B- or better and have a minimum overall GPA of at least 2.5.
+To declare a major in linguistics, students must have completed the introductory course (LING 201 or ENG 370 or TESL 401 or ANTH 247) with a grade of B- or better and have a minimum overall GPA of at least 2.5.

 Additional credit concentration with at least one additional upper division course in related department under advisement: